CpartIL/DevTests/README.md

 ## The assignment
 In this task you are require to provide a webpage constructed from the following projects:

-    1. An Angular App containing 1 page (Homepage)
+    1. An Angular App containing 2 page (Users list & Products list)
     2. An MVC .net core API that will serve as an API for the angular App

 ### .NET Core API - Description